 Sgt.
 Judson David Simpson was born on March 7, 1921, in Washington County, Kentucky.
-He was one of the six children of George & Catherine Simpson and worked on his family’s farm.
-Judson joined the Kentucky National Guard and was called to federal duty when his tank company was federalized on November 25, 1940.
-His company was renamed D Company, 192nd Tank Battalion.
+He was one of the six children of George and Catherine Simpson and worked on his family’s farm.
+At some point, Judson joined the Kentucky National Guard’s tank company which met in a hall on the second floor of a store located at Main and Poplar Streets.

 After arriving, they spent the first six weeks in primary training.
 During week 1, the soldiers did infantry drilling; week 2, manual arms and marching to music; week 3, machine gun training; week 4, was pistol usage; week 5, M1 rifle firing; week 6, was training with gas masks, gas attacks, pitching tents, and hikes; weeks 7, 8, and 9 were spent learning the weapons, firing each one, learning the parts of the weapons and their functions, field stripping and caring for weapons, and the cleaning of weapons.